DimEvil/tutorial-qgis-maxent/README.md

 #### Data
 MaxEnt will require two types of input datasets:

 1. **Species occurrence data.** The species occurrence records are the geographic point locations or coordinates of species observations.
 For this exercise, we will use data downloaded from [GBIF](www.gbif.org).
-For this tutorial we used this dataset [data](https://doi.org/10.15468/dl.cu4aii) (249 KB, CSV file) Papilio machaon occurrences in Flanders, Belgium.
+For this tutorial we used this dataset [data](https://doi.org/10.15468/dl.cu4aii) (249 KB, CSV file) [Papilio machaon](https://en.wikipedia.org/wiki/Papilio_machaon) occurrences in Flanders, Belgium.
 The dataset only holds occurrences between 1960 and 1990, because of the WorldClim data available.
-You can also find the file [here](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/csv/Papilio_machaon.csv)
+You can also find the file [here](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/csv/Papilio_machaon.csv).

+	- Create a folder for csv's and place the occurrence data there.
+Name your file Papilio_machaon
+	- Clean your dataset
+		- remove all occurrences which do not pertain to Flanders
+		- remove all suspicious occurrences (occurrences in the ocean...)
+		- Check your desired occurrence precission.
+(For this example

 2. **Environmental predictors.** The environmental covariates consist of raster data that contain either continuous or categorical values such as precipitation, temperature, elevation, etc. We will be using the [WorldClim](http://www.worldclim.org) raster datasets.
 WorldClim is a set of gridded global climate data layers, which can be used for mapping and ecological modeling.
 For this exercise, we will use [WorldClim v.1.4 Current conditions](http://www.worldclim.org/current) (or interpolations of observed data from 1960-1990).
 We will need the highest resolution data available provided at 30 arc-seconds (~1 km);  You can read [Hijmans et al. (2005)](#hijmans_etal_2005) for more information about the climate data layers.
 The WorldClim 0.5 (Bio16_zip) dataset for Europe can also be downloaded [here](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/rasters/wc0.5_europe/bio_16.zip) for present data and [here](file:///C:\Users\dimitri_brosens\Documents\GitHub\tutorial-qgis-maxent\rasters\world) for future scenario's.

+	-Next, we will unzip the bio_16.zip file in the apropriate folders.

 To prepare the datasets, we will also need **administrative boundary** data.
 We can use the administrative boundary vector data from the [Global Administrative Database](http://www.gadm.org/country).
 On GADM's Download page, select "Belgium" and "Shapefile" from the *Country* and *Format* drop-down menus, respectively, and click the [download](http://biogeo.ucdavis.edu/data/gadm2.8/shp/PHL_adm_shp.zip) link provided (~22 MB, ZIP file).
 For this exercise we will use this file [FlandersWGS84](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/shp/Belgium/Vlaanderen_WGS84-20180703T080424Z-001.zip)

+- Alternatively you can draw a polygon which you can use for creating the training area for niche modeling.
+Your training area shape should contain all the occurrences you need to use for your niche modeling.
+You need to safe this polygon as a .shp file so you can clip the environmental raster data correct.

 <a name="study_area"></a>